Mystara: The continent of Brun

-The most commonly known land mass on Mystara's outer surface is actually a tiny portion of the continent of Brun itself.
+The most commonly known land mass on Mystara's outer surface is only a tiny portion of Brun.
 In the officially published material, the Known World concentrated on the eastern portion of Brun along with the islands of the Sea of Dawn.

 The Known World

-The Known World has cultures and a level of technological development that resemble Europe around the 15th century, but without gunpowder.
-Nations of the known world display a great range of government types.
-Some nations are populated entirely by demihumans and/or humanoids.
-By common convention, the boundaries of the "Known World" are those covered in the world map as originally published in the module X1, The Isle of Dread, plus Norwold, the Isle of Dawn, and (pre Wrath of the Immortals) Alphatia.
+Nations of the Known World display a great range of government types.
+Some countries are populated entirely by demihumans and/or humanoids.
+By standard convention, the boundaries of the "Known World" are those covered in the world map as initially published in the module X1, "The Isle of Dread," plus Norwold, the Isle of Dawn, and (pre Wrath of the Immortals) Alphatia.